BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-error-handling-versioning.md

 ### Best Practices

 1. Always specify a version in your API calls
-2. Subscribe to the CosmicSyncCore developer newsletter for version update notifications
+2. Subscribe to the CivicBase developer newsletter for version update notifications
 3. Regularly review your integration to ensure you're using the latest recommended version

 ## Changelog